Section 2: Treaties

 The governor of Dakota Territory had the responsibility of representing the federal government as Superintendent of Indian Affairs in the territory.
 Governor Newton Edmunds took a strong interest in peace treaties.

-Governor Edmunds (1863-1866) served during a time of unrest.
+Governor Edmunds (1863-1866) served during a time of conflict.
 The Dakotas, or Sioux, had been attacked by the Army in 1863 and 1864.
 They tried to defend their homes and families by driving the newcomers out.
 Dakotas attacked Fort Rice and Fort Berthold in the northern part of the territory.
 They attacked settlers near Yankton and Elk Point.
 Many settlers felt they were not safe, and people who wanted to immigrate to Dakota wanted to be sure that they did not have to worry about Indian attacks.

 Edmunds believed that people who disagreed could discuss their problems and come to a solution.
 He thought negotiations and treaties were better than war.
 He also knew that conflicts with American Indian tribes in Dakota Territory would prevent people from moving to the territory.